ArcBlock/forge-dapp-starters/packages/xmark-swap-starter/blocklet.md

 Markdown is awesome when building content dense websites, but markdown itself is too simple, what about bring some extensions to it?

-`xmark-swap-starter` is here to help! **`xmark-swap-starter` is the go to solution if you want to build applications with [react](https://reactjs.org) that runs on forge powered chains**, One of the great use cases for decentralized identity and blockchain is around currency.
+`xmark-swap-starter` is here to help! **`xmark-swap-starter` is the go to solution if you want to build applications with markdown that runs on our playgroudn API which is baked by forge powered chains**, One of the great use cases for decentralized identity and blockchain is around currency.

 ## What's Included?